Religious Discrimination in the Workplace

 Under the law, “religious beliefs” include theistic beliefs as well as “moral or ethical beliefs as to what is right and wrong which are sincerely held with the strength of traditional religious views.”

 However, courts generally exclude social, political, or economic philosophies, as well as personal preferences, concluding that religion typically concerns “ultimate ideas” about “life, purpose, and death.”

 Religious discrimination laws cover non-employees.

-The law does not just protect “employees.”
-After October 11, 2019, New York State’s discrimination laws expanded to cover nonemployees, such as domestic workers, independent contractors, consultants, vendors, subcontractors, and persons providing services pursuant to a contract, where employer knew or should have known the discrimination was happening.
+The law does not just protect employees.
+After October 11, 2019, New York State’s discrimination laws expanded to cover nonemployees, such as domestic workers, independent contractors, consultants, vendors, and subcontractors.

 Examples of Religious Discrimination in the Workplace